arXiv/arxiv-base/development/README.md

 **IMPORTANT**

-Because of this, if you add a new table, **it does not show up in the output.
+Because of this, if you add a new table, **it does not show up in the db/models.py.
 You need to manually add the class to arxiv/db/orig_models.py**.

+When you run the db_models.py, it leaves the db/autogen_models.py.
+You copy&paste to db/orig_models.py and run the db_codegen.py again.
+It will show up.

 ### Merging rules of SchemaTransformer